Hell0w/hellow_world/README.md

 # hellow_world
 My first repository...
 Hellow World!

 This is my first project.
-IT IS NOT INTERESSANT !
+IT IS NOT INTERESTING !